Nick Fury: House of M

-In the alternate reality of the crossover story arc "House of M", Nick Fury has vanished some time ago.
-During the mutant purges of the armed forces (which involved outright executions of most of the human field-officers) Nick Fury is kept on as a subservient Drill Instructor, because his talents are too valuable.
+In the alternate reality of the crossover story arc House of M, Nick Fury has vanished some time ago.
+During the mutant purges of the armed forces (which involved outright executions of most of the human field officers) Nick Fury is kept on as a subservient drill instructor, because his talents are too valuable.
 He makes an enemy of one of his soldiers, Earshot, who has the power to throw his voice with precision over long distances.
 Earshot uses this power to trick Nick Fury into a trap, seemingly killing him.
 It is hinted that the trap was actually planned by Wolverine, another of Fury's soldiers.

-Marvel Mangaverse

-In the Marvel Mangaverse imprint, Nick Fury, the director of S.H.I.E.L.D., disappears for a time to mastermind the death of 99% of the superhuman population.
-He is assisted by that universe's Black Cat.
-It is said, by his mind-controlled victim, Sharon Carter, that the motivation for the superhero deaths is jealousy.

 Marvel Zombies

-Nick Fury organizes a resistance against the zombies but is eventually devoured by the zombified Fantastic Four on the Helicarrier.
+In Marvel Zombies, Nick Fury organizes a resistance against the zombies but is eventually devoured by the zombified Fantastic Four on the helicarrier.
 Shortly before he dies, Fury orders Thor to destroy the teleporter built by Tony Stark, despite the fact that the small group of heroes in the room could use it to escape, in order to prevent the Fantastic Four from escaping to other dimensions, effectively saving the multiverse from the zombie plague.